mgblackwater/stevekinney.net/content/courses/testing/expect-examples/to-strict-equal.md

 modified: 2024-09-28T12:55:01-06:00
 ---

-Alright, so let's talk about `toStrictEqual`.
+So let's talk about `toStrictEqual`.
 It’s like that extra-picky friend everyone has.
 You know the type—the one that notices _everything_ and won't let anything slide.
 In the realm of testing, `toStrictEqual` is your tool to ensure that what you're comparing checks out down to the tiniest little details.

 ## What Does it Do?